DICOM vs PACS: Benefits and Differences in Medical Imaging

 PACS’s Role In Imaging Workflow

 PACS is a medical image storage and archive hub for imaging workflows.
-Once DICOM formats and transmits images, PACS stores them in an orderly manner.
+Once DICOM images are formatted and transmitted, PACS stores them in an orderly manner.

 PACS enables healthcare providers to retrieve, compare, and analyze images easily.
 For instance, a radiologist can quickly access a patient’s current and past MRI scans to monitor changes over time.